OpenAstronomy/packaging-guide/docs/tox.rst

 1. Move the Python package source code under a ``src/`` folder in the root of the repo.
-This is a common package layout for Python projects, and it means that you can not import your package relative to the git root, meaning it will be imported from the installed sdist.
+This is a common package layout for Python projects, and it means that you can not import your package relative to the git root, meaning it will be imported from the installed sdist, see https://setuptools.readthedocs.io/en/latest/setuptools.html#using-a-src-layout for details.

 2. Configure tox to run ``pytest`` from a temporary directory so that the local import does not work.
 With this method you make use of pytest's